nshafer/django-hashid-field/README.rst

 ------------

 Operations with a HashidField or HashidAutoField return a ``Hashid`` object.
 This simple class does the heavy lifting of converting integers and hashid strings back and forth.
+There shouldn't be any need to instantiate these manually.

 Methods
 ~~~~~~~